GabrielDCelery/personal-notes/02_area/go/cheatsheet/common/regex.md

 > Go uses RE2 syntax — no backreferences or lookaheads, but guaranteed linear time.

+## Why

+- **RE2 not PCRE** — Go deliberately uses RE2 for guaranteed O(n) matching.
+No catastrophic backtracking.
+The trade-off is no lookaheads or backreferences.
+- **MustCompile for package-level vars** — Compile once, reuse everywhere.
+MustCompile panics on invalid patterns, which is fine at init time — you want to fail fast.
+- **Compile for user input** — When the pattern comes from a user or config, use Compile to handle errors gracefully instead of panicking.
+- **strings package first** — For simple operations (Contains, HasPrefix, Split), the strings package is faster and clearer than regex.
+Only reach for regexp when you need pattern matching.

 ## Quick Reference

 | Use case          | Method                           |